hashicorp/vault/website/source/docs/concepts/policies.html.md

-When providing `list` capability, it is important to note that since listing always operates on a prefix, policies must operate on a prefix because Vault will sanitize request paths to be prefixes:
+When providing `list` capability, it is important to note that since listing always operates on a prefix, policies must operate on a prefix because Vault will sanitize request paths to be prefixes.
+In other words, policy paths targeting `list` capability should end with a trailing slash:

 ```ruby
 path "secret/foo" {